 In accordance with section 551 of the Companies Act 2006, the board of directors may be generally and unconditionally authorized to exercise all the powers of the company to allot shares up to an aggregate nominal amount equal to the amount stated in the relevant ordinary resolution authorizing such allotment.
-The authorities referred to in paragraph 3.3(a) and 3.3(b) above were included in the special resolution passed on 2018 and remain in force at the date of this prospectus.
+The authorities referred to above were included in the special resolution passed in October 2018 and remain in force at the date of this prospectus.

 The provisions of section 561 of the Companies Act 2006 (which confer on shareholders rights of preemption in respect of the allotment of equity securities which are paid up in cash) apply to the company except to the extent disapplied by special resolution of the company.
-Such preemption rights have been disapplied pursuant to the special resolution passed on 2018.
+Such preemption rights have been disapplied pursuant to the special resolution passed in October 2018.